 Ornamental Features

-Lemon Burst Arborvitae is a dwarf conifer which is primarily valued in the landscape or garden for its distinctively pyramidal habit of growth.
-It has attractive yellow foliage with hints of lime green which emerges gold in spring.
-The scale-like sprays of foliage are highly ornamental and turn harvest gold in the fall, which persists throughout the winter.
+Techny Arborvitae is a dwarf conifer which is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has dark green evergreen foliage.
+The scale-like sprays of foliage remain dark green throughout the winter.